 Why Many People Withhold

 When my patients have confessed to me the things they withhold from their intimate partners, they have shared multiple reasons as to why they make those decisions.
-Sometimes they just don’t want to worry that partner or unnecessarily threaten the relationship.
+Sometimes they just don’t want to worry about that partner or unnecessarily threaten the relationship.

 If you feel similarly, you will often feel that hard-to-resolve combination of self-serving and altruistic motivations when you withhold from your partner.
 The more self-serving your reasons are, the more you will be concerned about your own needs rather than your partners.
-Alternately, the more caring you feel for your partner over your own needs, the more your motivation is likely to be consideration for his or her experience.
+Alternately, the more caring you feel for your partner over your own needs, the more your motivation is likely to be a consideration for his or her experience.

-Here are some examples my patients have shared that illustrate those confusing mixtures of altruism and self-serving reasons for withholding.
+Here are some examples my patients have shared that illustrate those confusing mixtures of altruism and self-serving reasons for withholding:

 “If I’m really turned on by his best friend because he is sexier than my partner, why in earth would I tell him that?
 I’m never going to act on it.”